jon-harper/OmniBox/docs/bom.md

 | Compatible power supply                | 1   | ea  | See [Power Supplies](#power-supplies) below.             |

 !!! note
-    Metric equivalent to #6 x 3/4" is M3 x 20mm.
-Equivalent length machine screws can also be used if wood screws are unavailable.
+    To substitute #6 x 3/4" with Metric screws, use M3x16mm or M3 x 20mm.
+Equivalent length machine screws can also be used if sharp point screws are unavailable.

 ## Power Supplies